jexchange-defi/jex-router-pools/README.md

 # How to add a pool

-**Note that pools from JEXchangeDefi and xExchange are automatically added to the DEX aggregator.
-No configuration is required for these pool.**
+**Note that pools from JEXchangeDefi, xExchange and OneDex are automatically added to the DEX aggregator.**

+**No configuration is required for these pool.**

 Create a pull request on https://github.com/javier-nft/jex-router-pools with the following changes.